Chris Eaton (Canadian musician)

-Chris Eaton (born 1971 in Moncton, New Brunswick) is the founder and lead vocalist of Toronto-based indie rock band Rock Plaza Central, as well as a novelist.
+Chris Eaton (born 1971) is the founder and lead vocalist of Toronto-based indie rock band Rock Plaza Central, as well as a novelist.

 Music career

 Eaton began as a solo artist, with various musicians backing him, often using musical improvisation.
 In 2003, the current line-up of Rock Plaza Central formed during such a gig in Toronto, and they recorded their first album in that incarnation only a month later.
 Their second album, Are We Not Horses, was favorably reviewed by influential music journal Pitchfork Media.